danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ```

 <aside class="markdown-aside">
-For even stronger security, Slack also supports <a class="markdown-link" href="https://api.slack.com/authentication/rotation">token rotation</a>, although I couldn't find support for that in the slack-ruby-bot-server gem.
+For even stronger security, Slack also supports <a class="markdown-link" href="https://api.slack.com/authentication/rotation">OAuth token rotation</a>, although I couldn't find support for that in the slack-ruby-bot-server gem.
 So for this relatively simple app, I will not be using this feature.
 </aside>

 ## Rails Blocked Host

 The OAuth flow isn't going to work quite yet, there's one more thing we need to do on the Rails side to allow incoming requests that aren't `localhost`.
 Recall we have ngrok running at something like `https://12e4-203-0-113-42.ngrok-free.app`, which will forward requests to the Rails app running at `http://localhost:3000`.
 However as of Rails 6, the `ActionDispatch::HostAuthorization` middleware will [block any requests that aren't localhost](../rails-blocked-host-docker-fix).
-This means when Slack sends us the Redirect URL containing the OAuth code, it will never hit our Welcome controller because the middleware will reject it.
+This means when Slack sends us the Redirect URL containing the OAuth code, it will never hit our Welcome controller because the HostAuthorization middleware will reject it.

 To resolve this, we need to specify the ngrok forwarding address in `config/environments/development.rb` so that it will be allowed: